SaulVas/ARI3129/report.md

 ## References

-[1] J. Redmon, S. Divvala, R. Girshick, and A. Farhadi, “You Only Look Once: Unified, Real-Time Object Detection,” Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 2016.
+[1] J. Redmon, S. Divvala, R. Girshick, and A. Farhadi, "You Only Look Once: Unified, Real-Time Object Detection," Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 2016.

-[2] J. Redmon and A. Farhadi, “YOLO9000: Better, Faster, Stronger,” Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 2017.
+[2] J. Redmon and A. Farhadi, "YOLO9000: Better, Faster, Stronger," Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 2017.

-[3] G. Jocher et al., “ultralytics/yolov5: v6.2 - YOLOv5 Classification Models, Apple M1, Reproducibility, ClearML and Deci.ai integrations,” Zenodo, 2022.
+[3] G. Jocher et al., "ultralytics/yolov5: v6.2 - YOLOv5 Classification Models, Apple M1, Reproducibility, ClearML and Deci.ai integrations," Zenodo, 2022.

-[4] J. Terven and D. Cordova-Esparza, “A Comprehensive Review of YOLO Architectures in Computer Vision: From YOLOv1 to YOLOv8 and YOLO-NAS,” arXiv preprint arXiv:2304.00501, 2023.
+[4] J. Terven and D. Cordova-Esparza, "A Comprehensive Review of YOLO Architectures in Computer Vision: From YOLOv1 to YOLOv8 and YOLO-NAS," arXiv preprint arXiv:2304.00501, 2023.

-[5] M. Hussain, “YOLOv5, YOLOv8 and YOLOv10: The Go-To Detectors for Real-time Vision,” arXiv preprint arXiv:2407.02988, 2024.
+[5] M. Hussain, "YOLOv5, YOLOv8 and YOLOv10: The Go-To Detectors for Real-time Vision," arXiv preprint arXiv:2407.02988, 2024.

-[6] K. Singh et al., “YOLO and Its Variants: A Comprehensive Survey on Real-Time Object Detection,” IEEE Access, vol. 11, pp. 45678-45691, 2023.
+[6] K. Singh et al., "YOLO and Its Variants: A Comprehensive Survey on Real-Time Object Detection," IEEE Access, vol. 11, pp. 45678-45691, 2023.

-[7] “Roboflow Annotate: Label Images Faster Than Ever,” [Online].
+[7] "Roboflow Annotate: Label Images Faster Than Ever," [Online].
 Available: https://roboflow.com/annotate.
 [Accessed: 26-Jan-2025].

 [8] A. Bochkovskiy, C. Wang, and H. Liao, "YOLOv4: Optimal Speed and Accuracy of Object Detection," _arXiv preprint arXiv:2004.10934_, 2020.
 [Online].
 Available: https://arxiv.org/abs/2004.10934